Content is loading...

 • Shout: If you do not want to talk to someone over the phone, this text line is open 24 hours a day, every day.
 Text "SHOUT" to 85258

-For children and young people
+Children and young people can contact:

 • Childline: for children and young people under 19.
 Call 0800 1111 (the number will not show up on your phone bill)